rbisdorff/Digraph3/docSphinx/tutorial.rst

 For a ranking (resp. an ordering) result, at step *i* (*i* goes from 1 to *n*) do the following:

-1. Compute for each row of the bipolar-valued outranking relation table (see :numref:`strictOutranking`) compute the corresponding :ref:`net flow score <NetFlows-Ranking-label>` ;
+1. Compute for each row of the bipolar-valued outranking relation table (see :numref:`strictOutranking`) the corresponding :ref:`net flow score <NetFlows-Ranking-label>` ;
-2. Select the row where this score is maximal (resp. minimal).
-Ties are resolved in lexicographic order;
+2. Select the row where this score is maximal (resp. minimal); ties being resolved by lexicographic order;
 3. Put the corresponding decision alternative at rank (resp. order) *i*;
 4. Delete the corresponding row and column from the relation table and restart until the table is empty.

-A first advantage is that the so modified *ranking-by-choosing* and  *ordering-by-choosing* rules become again **invariant** under the *codual* transform.
-And we may get both the ranking-by-choosing as well as the ordering-by-choosing results with the :py:class:`linearOrders.IteratedNetFlowsRanking` class constructor (see :numref:`iteratedNetFlowsRanking` Lines 12-13).
+A first *advantage* is that the so modified *Kohler*'s and  *Arrow-Raynaud*'s rules become **invariant** under the *codual* transform.
+And we may get both the *ranking-by-choosing* as well as the *ordering-by-choosing* results with the :py:class:`linearOrders.IteratedNetFlowsRanking` class constructor (see :numref:`iteratedNetFlowsRanking` Lines 12-13).

 .. code-block:: pycon
    :name: iteratedNetFlowsRanking